mandalrajdeep/farm-iot/README.md

 1. Git clone and enter directory
 2. `npm install` to install the necessary packages.
 3. `bower install` to install the necessary packages.
-4. Update config/database.js with your MySQL database information and uncomment the line in the [.gitignore](../blob/master/.gitignore) to ignore the updated config file.
+4. Update config/database.js with your MySQL database information
 5. `node scripts/dbsetup.js` to set up your database, if it doesn't already exist.
 6. (Optional) To insert some test data in the database, you can run the contents of the file 'sensors_2017-10-10.sql' using the command mysql -u root -p <database_name> <database_dump_file.sql>
 7. `npm start` to start up your app!
 Go to [http://localhost:3000](http://localhost:3000) to see it.